ClashStat/stats_for_clash_of_clans/README.md

 - [x] The user is able to see the logo for the currentPlayerLeague and currentPlayerClan for visualization in Profile Fragment.
 - [ ] User is able to log-out
 - [ ] The user can persistently stay logged-in unless they log-out manually
+- [x] The user can view info about their heroes
 - [x] There are distributed fragments that show user statistics
 - [x] The user can scroll to visualize data in Achievement Fragment
 - [x] The fragment in which the user is currently, changes color